the soft computer

 • writing a counter-history: reclaiming the woven, embodied origins of computation and its hidden labor

-system form
+the form

 inputs